SombreShinobi/ansible/README.md

 # Ansible

-A playbook used to setup new machines.
+A playbook used to setup a new machine.

 ## How to